syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Map-Elements.md

 ![](Map-Elements_images/Map-Elements_img4.png)

-## Shapes/Bubbles selection on legend item click
+## Toggle Legend

-You can select a specific shapes or bubbles while clicking on the corresponding legend item through disabling the `ToggleVisibility` option of the legend.
-The default value of ToggleVisibility option is **false**.
+You can toggle the visibility of shapes or bubbles by clicking on the corresponding legend item by using the property `ToggleVisibility` in legendSettings.
+Its default value is **false**.

 {% highlight CSHTML %}